Mario (1984 film)

 Mario is a 1984 Quebec drama film, set in the Magdalen Islands, directed by Jean Beaudin and produced by the National Film Board of Canada.

 Plot

 Mario (Petermann) is a 10-year-old mute autistic boy.
 He has an 18-year-old brother named Simon (Reddy), whom he admires greatly.
 One day, Simon becomes involved with a woman and, as a result, their relationship becomes strained.
 Mario finds himself without his brother and his parents who are always watching over their island during the tourist season.

 Production

-The film, based on Claude Jasmin's La Sablière, went overbudget.
+The film, based on Claude Jasmin's La Sablière, went over budget.